If you are arrested for DUI in California, you will face two separate legal proceedings:

 - in some cases, install an ignition interlock device in your car.

-Another is that the “burden of proof” – that is, the amount of evidence that is required to prove guilt – is more easily satisfied in a DMV DUI hearing than in a criminal proceeding.
+- The “burden of proof” – that is, the amount of evidence that is required to prove guilt – is more easily satisfied in a DMV DUI hearing than in a criminal proceeding.

 You have the right to be represented at your DUI DMV hearing by an attorney at your own expense.
 This means that, unlike in a California criminal court proceeding, the DMV will not appoint an attorney for you in the event you are unable to afford your own.